Bonyaha/Blog_backend/README.md

 1. npm start(normal start)
 2. npm run dev (start with nodemon for restarting it when changes are made)
 3. npm test (for testing)
+4. npm run start:test (for cypress running)
-4. npm run lint(for running linting)
+5. npm run lint(for running linting)

-   If you clone the project, run the npm install command before starting the application with npm start or npm run dev.
+   **If you clone the project, run the npm install command before starting the application with npm start or npm run dev.**

 npm update - for updating the dependencies of the project